richaraf/Squeezing-of-drops-through-constrictions/README.md

 # Squeezing-of-drops-through-constrictions
-Some of the code used for the Master thesis "Transit time and clogging of drops in constrictions".
+Some of the code used for the Master thesis "Transit time and clogging of drops in constrictions" written by Richard Andre Fauli.

 The scripts, which are found in the folder scripts, are written in Python and use packages such as numpy, mshr and dolfin.
 The scripts are written for Python 3.6.8 and dolfin version 2019.1.0.